Jtuttle314/VBA-with-Stock-Data-Example/README.md

 * Identify the stock with the greatest percentage increase in its price; the stock that suffered the greatest percentage decrease in its price; and finally, identify the stock with the greatest trade volume.

 * The script should cover every worksheet by running it once

-An experienced data driven, process minded, team-player.
-Close to a decade in Business Operations and an aptitude for coding and data science.